-Meander through the weekend festivities at Merry Montréal including theatrical performances and a traditional Christmas Market in charming Old Montreal.
-While soaking up the history of the neighborhood, take the opportunity to learn who’s the real Santa Claus from four historical characters while visiting the archeological sites at the Montréal Museum of Archeology and History.
-Nearby in Old Port, families who want to brave the cold can enjoy the stunning fireworks displays, launched from Bonsecours Island, for a crowd of more than 40,000 during Montreal’s New Year’s Eve bash.
-Or, if you’re not in the mood to celebrate with the crowds on New Years Eve, your family can bundle up and enjoy ice skating on the Old Port’s Bonsecours Basin anytime from mid-December through mid-March.
-Also in the Old Port, the Montreal Science Center features a number of interactive exhibitions and offers holiday themed IMAX shows for families.
+Meander through the weekend festivities at Merry Montréal which include theatrical performances and a traditional Christmas Market in charming Old Montreal.
+Nearby in Old Port, families who brave the cold enjoy the stunning fireworks displays, launched from Bonsecours Island, for a crowd of more than 40,000 during Montreal’s New Year’s Eve bash.
+Not in the mood to celebrate with the crowds on New Year’s Eve?
+Then your family can bundle up and enjoy ice skating on the Old Port’s Bonsecours Basin anytime from mid-December through mid-March.
+Nearby, the Montreal Science Center features a number of interactive exhibitions and offers holiday-themed IMAX shows for families.

-The Olympic Park has gotten holiday fever as well with its own winter village, Village Mammouth, that offers ice-skating, sledding, and more.
-When you need to warm up, go inside the nearby Biodome for a Tropical Adventure, where, on December 26th, the animals get to celebrate Christmas!
-The Botanical Gardens also have added holiday flair as families are invited to learn all about the exotic fruit grown in the greenhouses during the chilly winter season.
+Olympic Park gets in on the holiday fever with its own Winter Village offering ice-skating, sledding, ice trails, and more.
+When you need to warm up, go inside the nearby Biodome for a Tropical Adventure, where on December 26, the animals get to celebrate Christmas!
+The Botanical Gardens also add holiday flair as families are invited to learn about the exotic fruit grown in the greenhouses during the chilly winter season.

-For the holidays, Santa’s take over the Stewart Museum in a free exhibition on St Helens Island in the middle of the St Lawrence River.
-Or, head just outside town to the south to explore Railway Christmas at ExpoRail, the Canadian Railway Museum, features holiday crafts, storytelling, and writing letters to Santa to be sent from the mail car.
-No matter where you look around town, you are likely to stumble upon beautiful holiday decorations and entertaining activities for the entire family this season!
+Santa takes over the Stewart Museum on St Helens Island in the middle of the St Lawrence River.
+It’s a festive and free exhibit!
+Head just outside town to explore Railway Christmas at ExpoRail.
+The Canadian Railway Museum, features holiday crafts, storytelling, and writing letters to Santa to be sent from the mail car.
+All around town, you’re likely to stumble upon beautiful holiday decorations and entertaining activities for the entire family this season!